scipy-conference/scipy_proceedings_archive/scipy2022/papers/chad_fulton/chad_fulton.md

 ---
 title: Bayesian Estimation and Forecasting of Time Series in statsmodels
+description: Statsmodels, a Python library for statistical and econometric analysis, has traditionally focused on frequentist inference, including in its models for time series data.
 ---

 # Abstract

-``Statsmodels``, a Python library for statistical and econometric analysis, has traditionally focused on frequentist inference, including in its models for time series data.
-This paper introduces the powerful features for Bayesian inference of time series models that exist in ``statsmodels``, with applications to model fitting, forecasting, time series decomposition, data simulation, and impulse response functions.
+`Statsmodels`, a Python library for statistical and econometric analysis, has traditionally focused on frequentist inference, including in its models for time series data.
+This paper introduces the powerful features for Bayesian inference of time series models that exist in `statsmodels`, with applications to model fitting, forecasting, time series decomposition, data simulation, and impulse response functions.